- Overview

 Thurs., Jan.
 16 Hopkins Wetlands | Tanager Rainforest Lodge

-We depart Bocawina after breakfast, making our way down the scenic Hummingbird Highway to the coastal town of Hopkins.
-We have a long drive, so expect a full day with birding stops.
+We depart Bocawina after breakfast and some morning birding, making our way to the coastal town of Hopkins.
+We have a long drive with some birding stops.
 This gives us a chance to see the fascinating geography of Belize.
-We plan on lunch and birding along the way as we head further south.
+We plan to arrive at Tanager Rainforest Lodge in time for lunch.

 Before dinner, we may spot Russet-naped Wood-Rail and scampering agouti on the open lawns fronting the main lodge building, which has a breezy, covered porch, Wi-Fi access, and comfortable seating—perfect for relaxing with an afternoon drink or morning coffee, while watching Rufous-tailed Hummingbird at the feeders or pondering your bird list.